Florian Bertmer

-Artwork
+Music Artwork

 Artwork for Converge includes illustrations for the inside cover for The Poacher Diaries and back cover artwork and insert poster for Deeper the Wound.
 Since their 1998 "Rise from Ruin" European tour he has done several t-shirt designs as well and a sought after poster for their 2007 tour.

 Artwork for Agoraphobic Nosebleed includes front cover artwork for Bestial Machinery (Discography Volume 1), Split with Kill the Client 7", A Clockwork Sodom 7", Split CD/LP with Apartment 213, Agorapocalypse, and a 7" split with Total Fucking Destruction.
 In collaboration with Shirts & Destroy he has done several online exclusive shirt designs for Agoraphobic Nosebleed.

 Bertmer also designed the cover art for Jesuit's 2011 compilation album Discography.

+Toy Design

+Since 2018 he has been the sole cover artist for Mondo's Masters of the Universe 1/6th scale toyline.

+Aside from the box-art he has contributed numerous concept art for characters such as Trap Jaw and others.